-I am Sepideh, a psychotherapist and freelance writer/editor based in Los Angeles.
+I am Sepideh, a clinical social worker (CA ASW 34048, working under licensed supervision at a social service agency) and freelance writer/editor based in Los Angeles.

 I work full-time as a clinician at a social service agency, serving Farsi-speaking and Iranian clients of all ages, where I focus on the intersection of mental health and migration/multicultural issues experienced by low-income people.
 It’s a very special privilege for me to work with this population, because I am a first-generation Iranian-American myself and can relate to many of my clients’ experiences.

-In 2014, after taking a few years off from writing to focus fully on psychotherapy, I started writing freelance articles about travel and culture again.
+In 2014, after taking a few years off from writing to focus fully on clinical work, I started writing freelance articles about travel and culture again.

 My favorite thing about writing is highlighting special communities or experiences that are invisible but also very much accessible (i.e., I like to explore things that are within reach for the average person), finding beauty and meaning in someplace or something one might otherwise pass by without a second look.